AdaCore/gnatstudio/docs/users_guide/debugging.rst

 to display the contents of machine registers.
-When the debugger supports it (as :program:`gdb` does), select the :menuselection:`Debug --> Data --> Display Registers` menu to get an item in the data browswer that shows the current contents of each machine register and that's updated every time one of them changes.
+When the debugger supports it (as :program:`gdb` does), select the :menuselection:`Debug --> Data --> Display Registers` menu to get an item in the data browswer that shows the current contents of each machine register and that is updated every time one of them changes.

 .. index:: menu; debug --> Data --> display any expression